GenericMadScientist/GenericMadScientist.github.io/_posts/2022-01-08-challenge-cup.md

 experience, but bear in mind that the player will have less stat experience in higher divisions due to its dependence on the base stat total.

+Friendship is a random value from 0 to 255 inclusive.
+While Return and Frustration are not possible to get in Challenge Cup, this can still come up due to Metronome.

 Lastly Pikachu has a 1/256 chance of being a [Talking Pikachu][talking-pikachu], which makes more anime-like sounds and is a result of using a Pikachu from Pokémon Yellow.
 Fun fact, a shiny Talking Pikachu is impossible in Challenge Cup